-How do you choose the right pets for kids or your family?
-In this article we’ll share our experiences and 8 easy pets for kids and families.
+How do you choose the best pets for kids or your family?
+In this article, we’ll share our experiences and a list of 8 easy pets for kids and families.
+We’ll give you a realistic view of the cost to purchase and keep a pet.
+We’ll also talk about the time committment required for each one.

 Pets for Kids Will Not Teach Responsibility